International Programmes 2024/2025

 Description/content

 With a focus on reducing health disparities and promoting health equity worldwide, the programme addresses the structural, political, social, economic, and environmental factors that shape patterns of health and illness across the globe.
-The multi-disciplinary programme tackles the complexity of health through engagement with health systems, societal determinants of health, and planetary health as well as efforts to understand the power dynamics shaping global health inequities.
-Students learn to engage critically with many dimensions affecting global health, including the policies of government and others, migration and population growth, disparities in wealth, and climate change.
+The multidisciplinary programme tackles the complexity of health through engagement with health systems, societal determinants of health, and planetary health as well as efforts to understand the power dynamics shaping global health inequities.
+Students learn to engage critically with many dimensions affecting global health, including the policies of governments and other actors, migration and population growth, disparities in wealth, and climate change.

 Course organisation

-Analysing challenges, structures, and strategies in global health is at the centre of your studies.
+Analysing challenges, structures, and strategies in global health is at the centre of the study programme.
 The broad scope of the course includes subjects such as the global burden of disease, health systems in the global context, planetary health, and global health policy architecture.
-Participatory study projects offer opportunities for students to work in teams to investigate specific issues in global health in an applied manner.

 All students complete an internship of 480 hours (= three months) in the seventh semester.